Skip to main content

 Source: Federal Register

-May 9, 2024 - New funding has been allocated technical colleges by the Wisconsin legislature to address dental healthcare worker shortages across the state, driven primarily by shortages in rural communities.
+May 9, 2024 - New funding has been allocated to technical colleges by the Wisconsin legislature to address dental healthcare worker shortages across the state, driven primarily by shortages in rural communities.

 Source: Wisconsin Public Radio